mattnigh/hail_to_the_chief/README.md

 ### 🏢 Start to get meaningful breadth in your Organization
 - Review/edit Principal's LT strategic documents (planning, communications, proposals, etc).
 - Define smallish/medium areas of contribution you can begin immediately within those (or across).
+- Do this for ~ six months while scaling up your contribution/impact in those areas

 ### 📆 MVP Process: Creating a Rhythm of Business (RoB)
 - List what is needed by HR and compliance (annual reviews, increases, etc).